Real-time Neural Dense Elevation Mapping for Urban Terrain with Uncertainty Estimations: Experiments

 \subsection{Real-world Performance}

-Table \ref{tab:real} shows the mapping performance on real-world stairs.
-Our approach still performs well with high accuracy while maintaining detailed terrain structures and high structural similarity.
-The filtering-based inpainting approach (E.M.C.I.) presents a worse performance than in simulation, probably because the robot travels longer linear distances in the real-world scenarios without looping back, which results in lower observation rates and the filter-based approach requires enough observations for satisfactory results.
+Table \ref{tab:real} shows the performance on real-world stairs.
+Both raw E.M.C. with the minimum filter and E.M.C.
+Telea present poorly probably due to the low observation ratios of the scenes with our sensor setting, and traditional inpainting approaches may require enough observations for satisfactory performance.
 The VDBFusion has an acceptable performance at the expense of memory and computational efficiency as it incrementally constructs a global map, which may introduce a heavy burden to the mobile device.
+Our models generate maps with high accuracy and structural similarity.
+Our full version (N.D.E.M.) achieves the best performance among all the models, presenting the effectiveness of our approach in real-world scenarios.

-\tabcolsep{5.5pt}
+\tabcolsep{2.5pt}

 We further visualize an example of the mapping results in a real-world scenario on a stair.
-As shown in the second row of Fig. \ref{fig:baseline_vis}, the traditional elevation mapping approach (E.M.C.) is quite sensitive to noises and the occluded regions are invalid.
-Although the inpainting filter assists to provide dense mapping results, it fails to recover the map structures from noises and the inpainting is inaccurate if there is not enough observation.
-The VDBFusion successfully reconstruct the stair structures for the first several steps.
+As shown in the third row of Fig. \ref{fig:baseline_vis}, E.M.C. generates a noisy map with holes.
+Although E.M.C.
+Telea can provide dense mapping results, it fails to recover the map structures from noises and the inpainting is inaccurate if there is not enough observation.
+VDBFusion successfully reconstructs the stair structures for the first several steps.
 However, it still cannot provide dense results and the performance is unsatisfactory for the former steps.
-Our approach provides high-quality dense mapping results with minute stair structures, while the version with uncertainty estimations further improves the sharpness of edges.
+Our approach (N.D.E.M.) provides high-quality dense mapping results with clean and sharp edges compared with traditional approaches and the models for ablation study.